 Currently the transparency requirements are performed at the national level via the disclosure of the relevant information in the Inspectorate General of Finance (see the detailed information provided in reply to question 2).
-Further, information on granted aid is also disclosed on DG COMP's public transparency database website, also called the Transparency Award Module, which provides access to state aid individual award data provided by Portugal.
+Further, information on granted aid is also reported and disclosed on the public transparency database website of the Commission's Directorate-General for Competition (DG COMP), also called the Transparency Award Module, which provides access to state aid individual award data provided by Portugal.